martinmodrak/bbs-metaanalysis-bayes/README.md

 ## Rerunning the analysis

 To rerun, you need to install `brms` whic requires `rstan`.
 Installing `rstan` directly with `install.package` may fail on some systems - see https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started for more details.

+The model fitting for the analyses may be time consuming.
+To avoid recomputing, fits are stored in the `stored_fits` directory, which is created on the fly.
+To save you time refitting, you can download the fits we used at: https://zenodo.org/record/2539299 (DOI: 10.5281/zenodo.2539299).
+Downloading the fits should also let you rerun the code without completely configuring `rstan`.

 You can rerun the complete analysis be knitting `master_document.Rmd`, but the individual parts can also be executed/knitted separately.